Arena of Nîmes

 The Arena of Nîmes (Arènes de Nîmes; Arena de Nimes) is a Roman amphitheatre in Nîmes, Southern France.
-Built around 100 AD, shortly after the Colosseum of Rome, it is one of the best-preserved Roman amphitheatres in the world.
+Built around 100 AD, only about twenty years after the Colosseum of Rome, it is one of the best-preserved Roman amphitheatres in the world.
 It is 133 m long and 101 m wide, with an arena measuring 68 by 38 m.
 The outer facade is 21 m high with two storeys of 60 arcades.
 It is among the 20 largest Roman amphitheatres of the 400 in existence.
 In Roman times, the building could hold 24,000 spectators, who were spread over 34 tiers of terraces divided into four self-contained zones or maeniana.

 During Roman times, the Arena of Nîmes functioned as an arena where gladiators battled each other and wild animals.
 The advent of early medieval Christianity marked the end of these events, prompting the transformation of the amphitheater into a fortress and subsequently a walled town.
 The 19th century saw the restoration of the arena, accompanied by the removal of houses that had been constructed inside it.

 Today, the Arena of Nîmes is the site of two annual bullfights during the Feria de Nîmes, and it is also used for other public events like the reenactment of antiquity "The great Roman Games" and for concerts.